Branchverse/Mongoose-version-issue/README.md

-s## I came across an issue with @nestjs/config when:
+## I came across an issue with @nestjs/config when:
 Upgrading mongoose from ^5.13.13 to ^6.0.12

 Upgrading @nestjs/mongoose from ^8.0.1 to ^9.0.1